*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Well, we’ve done a lot of the work for you and compiled some of the best films out there into a list at your disposal.
-But before we get into which movies you should stream right away, let’s take a look into genre itself for a minute and see what zombie movies are really all about.
+But before we get into which movies you should stream right away, let’s take a look into this subsection of the horror genre itself for a minute and see what zombie movies are really all about.

 What Are Zombie Movies?

 A zombie, in the simplest terms, is a reanimated body of a person who has died.
 The term was actually introduced to the American public in 1929 as a Haitian Creole word for a corpse reanimated by voodoo.
 Soon after, the motion picture industry adopted it as a subject in an array of horror films.